jonathanrmarsh4/HealthPilot/replit.md

 **Feature Specifications:**
 - Health record upload and AI analysis.
 - Weekly AI-generated personalized meal planning system with a 4-day rolling window.
+- Dating-app style swipe interface for meal feedback: swipe left to skip meals (good but not now), swipe right to dislike, tap to view details.
 - Contextual chat opening questions tailored to the current page.
 - Clean dashboard defaults for new users with core widgets and easy customization.
 - Data & Insights Dashboard with AI trend predictions and goal setting.